hvasbath/beat/docs/getting_started.rst

 "Name" specifies the seismic phase; "channels" the component of the observations to include, "filterer" the bandpass filter the synthetics are filtered to; "distances" the receiver-source interval of receivers to include; and the "arrival_taper" the part of the synthetics with respect to the theoretical arrival time (from ray-tracing).

-Once satisfied with the set-up the "nworkers" parameter in "config_ffo.yaml" may be set to make use of parallel calculation of the Green's Functions.
+Once satisfied with the set-up the "nworkers" parameter in "config_ffi.yaml" may be set to make use of parallel calculation of the Green's Functions.
 Depending on the specifications the amount of Green's Functions to be calculated may-be significant.
 The resulting matrix will be of size: number_receivers * number_patches * number_durations * number_starttimes * number_trace_samples * float64 (8bytes).

 The calculation of the Green's Functions, which may take some hours (depending on the setup and computer hardware) may be started with::

-    beat build_gfs FFOproject --mode='ffo' --datatypes='seismic' --execute
+    beat build_gfs FFIproject --mode='ffi' --datatypes='seismic' --execute

 For visual inspection of the resulting seismic traces in the "snuffler" waveform browser::

-    beat check FFOproject --what='library' --datatypes='seismic' --mode='ffo'
+    beat check FFIproject --what='library' --datatypes='seismic' --mode='ffi'

 This will load the seismic traces for the first receiver, for all patches, durations, starttimes.